 You’re the CEO of a product development organization.
 Your engineering team has designed what you expect to be a great product.
 So it’s off to mass production, right?

 Not so fast.
 Before that, you have to define how you’re going to manufacture it.
 Before that, you want assurance that the product will work.
 It shouldn’t break too easily or be overbuilt and last forever (planned obsolescence).
 You will build a prototype and test it, but that’s expensive too.
 How can you validate and verify your product quickly at low lost?
 Simulation analysis is the answer.

-Simulation analysis is the process of developing a mathematical representation of an actual or proposed product in a computer model .
+In CAD, simulation analysis is the process of developing a mathematical representation of an actual or proposed product in a computer model .

 Engineers often simulate thermal, modal, and structural properties of models.

 Admiral Hyman Rickover, father of the US nuclear navy, was famous for advocating duplicating, not simulating.
 When you have the time, resources, and finances, it is always preferable to build full-scale prototypes and test them under actual operating conditions.
 But if you’re trying to get to market fast --faster than your competitors--and at low cost, this isn’t always feasible or advised; moreover, it can be dangerous.
 Having humans operate prototype hardware without simulation analysis to verify and validate safety puts them in harm’s way .